ixugo/goddd/README.md

 In front-end and back-end separated projects, when the front-end encounters an error, they often need to ask the back-end what happened.
 Through `details`, the front-end can reduce the number of inquiries.

-In the `web.WarpH` wrapper, errors are actually handled by calling `web.Fail(err)`.
+In the `web.WrapH` wrapper, errors are actually handled by calling `web.Fail(err)`.
 This method determines which HTTP status code should be returned based on the `reason`.
 Developers can implement more HTTP status code extensions in the `pkg/web/error.go` file through the `HTTPCode()` function.
 By default, three status codes are provided: 200, 400, and 401.

 `details` should only be visible in development mode.
 You can set the release mode using `web.SetRelease()`, in which case `details` will not be included in the HTTP response body.

 Functions exported from the core layer or errors returned from the API layer should return errors of type `reason.Error`.

-In the wrapped `web.WarpH`, errors are correctly logged and returned to the front-end.
+In the wrapped `web.WrapH`, errors are correctly logged and returned to the front-end.

 ```go
 func findUser(in *Input) (*Output, error) {